yuanzhongshang/GIFT/docs/documentation/04_GIFT_Example.md

 ### GIFT: Using summary statistics as input
 The function `GIFT_summary` is the main function for GIFT with summary statistics.
 The essential inputs are:
-- Zscore_1: Zscore matrix of the cis-SNP effect size from eQTL data.
+- Zscore_1: Zscore matrix of the cis-SNP effect size for all genes in a specific region from eQTL data.
-- Zscore_2: Zscore vector of the cis-SNP effect size from GWAS data.
+- Zscore_2: Zscore vector of the cis-SNP effect size for all genes in a specific region from GWAS data.
 - Sigma1: LD matrix from eQTL data.
 - Sigma2: LD matrix from GWAS data, both Sigma1 and Sigma2 are often from the same reference panel.
 - R: Estimated correlation matrix of gene expressions.